 - (q) On August 25, 2006, we issued 20,000 shares of common stock to a holder of our convertible promissory notes in connection with such holder's exchange of the promissory note for our 12% convertible notes and warrants to purchase common stock as described in "Certain relationships and transactions and corporate governance." - (r) On September 30, 2006, we issued 8,333 shares of common stock to Spirit Lake Tribe in connection with the quarterly interest payment on their convertible debenture as described in "Certain relationships and transactions and corporate governance." - (s) As a result of the closing of our initial public offering, we issued the following unregistered securities on November 30, 2006: - We sold to the underwriter of our initial public offering for \$50 a warrant to purchase 450,000 shares of our common stock exercisable at \$4.80 per share.
 The warrant is not exercisable during the first 360 days after the date of the final prospectus from our initial public offering (November 28, 2006) and expires on the fourth anniversary of issuance.
 The warrant contains customary anti-dilution provisions and certain demand and participatory registration rights.
-The warrant may not be sold, transferred, assigned or hypothecated for a period of one year from the date of the final prospectus from our initial public offering, except to officers or partners of the underwriter of our initial public offering and members of that offering's selling group and/or their officers or partners. - Pursuant to the terms of convertible debenture agreements which we entered into with the Spirit Lake Tribe, a federally recognized Native American tribe, our indebtedness to the Spirit Lake Tribe incurred in 2005 aggregating \$3,000,000 automatically converted into 1,302,004 shares of common stock.
-Certain of those shares are offered by Spirit Lake Tribe pursuant to this registration statement. - Pursuant to various note conversion agreements with 21 holders of convertible notes or debentures, an aggregate of \$2,029,973 principal amount of notes was automatically converted into 634,362 shares of our common stock.
+The warrant may not be sold, transferred, assigned or hypothecated for a period of one year from the date of the final prospectus from our initial public offering, except to officers or partners of the underwriter of our initial public offering and members of that offering's selling group and/or their officers or partners. - Pursuant to the terms of convertible debenture agreements which we entered into with the Spirit Lake Tribe, a federally recognized Native American tribe, our indebtedness to the Spirit Lake Tribe incurred in 2005 aggregating \$3,000,000 automatically converted into 1,302,004 shares of common stock. - Pursuant to various note conversion agreements with 21 holders of convertible notes or debentures, an aggregate of \$2,029,973 principal amount of notes was automatically converted into 634,362 shares of our common stock.
 In addition, we issued 40,728 common shares in lieu of the payment of accrued interest in the amount of \$130,344 due certain holders of such notes and debentures. - (t) On December 30, 2006, we issued 1,798,611 shares of common stock to holders of 12% convertible bridge notes upon the conversion of \$5,413,429 principal amount and \$342,126 in accrued interest on such notes.
 The remaining 12% convertible bridge notes not converted in the principal amount of \$335,602 and accrued interest of \$70,483 were repaid in cash.
 We were obligated to repay the notes within 30 days of the closing of our initial public offering, which took place on November 30, 2006.
-As a result of the foregoing, we have retired all of our 12% convertible bridge notes. - (u) On January 31, 2007, an accredited investor who held a warrant for the purchase of 10,000 shares of common stock exercised such warrant at \$3.20 per share.
-We obtained gross proceeds of \$32,000 in connection with the warrant exercise, which were applied to working capital for general corporate purposes. - (v) On May 25, 2007, an accredited investor who held a warrant for the purchase of 47,587 shares of common stock exercised such warrant at \$3.20 per share.
-We obtained gross proceeds of \$152,278 in connection with the warrant exercise, which were applied to working capital for general corporate purposes.
+As a result of the foregoing, we have retired all of our 12% convertible bridge notes.